Use the Infrastructure as Code (IaC) approach to automate, test, and streamline infrastructure for mission-critical applications.

 Deliver secure infrastructure configuration to production

-Patterns and Practices for Infrastructure as Code teaches you how to automate software infrastructure by capturing your desired configurations as a set of scripts.
+Infrastructure as Code, Patterns and Practices teaches you how to automate software infrastructure by capturing your desired configurations as a set of scripts.
 You’ll learn how to create, test, and deploy infrastructure components in a way that’s easy to scale and share across an entire organization.
 While the patterns and techniques are tool agnostic, you’ll appreciate the easy-to-follow examples in Python and Terraform.
 A system administrator or infrastructure engineer will learn essential software development practices for managing IaC, while developers will benefit from in-depth coverage of assembling and monitoring infrastructure as part of DevOps culture.

 about the technology